Christian

 You may have heard of the devastating tornadoes that destroyed so many lives here in my hometown of Bowling Green, Kentucky.

-There are so many people who need our help, it can be overwhelming.
+So many people need our help, and it can be overwhelming.
 Not just tornado victims, we may have family members who need our help, a man begging on the corner, people in our church, and more.

 Jesus told the Expert in the law that he must love God and love his neighbor as himself.
 The Expert in the law said, “Who is my neighbor?”
 In reply, Jesus told him the story of the Good Samaritan.
 (Luke 10:25-37)

-Jesus’ message was, “If you see someone that needs your help, help them!”
+Jesus’ message was, “If you see someone who needs your help, help them!”

 The Parable of the Good Samaritan